Showing posts with label Koo Wee Rup. Show all posts

 (Koo Wee Rup Sun, Thursday, October 15, 1925, p.
 4)

 Jessie, born in 1904 was the sixth and last child of Joseph Spencer Johnson and his wife Jessie Isbister.
 Her siblings were Walter, James, Alexander, Irene and Joseph.
 The family moved to The Grange, in Koo Wee Rup in 1922, having previously lived on McDonalds Drain Road.
 Jessie first advertised in the Koo Wee Rup Sun in April 1922, offering piano lessons.
-Jessie married Leslie Einsiedel in 1932.
+Jessie married Leslie Einsiedel, of Monomeith, in 1932.
 Her sister Irene had married Andrew Charles ('Froggy') Colvin in 1914.
 The Johnsons sold The Grange in 1947/1948.
 Jessie (the mother) died in February 1933 and Joseph in June 1952.
 Les Einsedel, a talented cyclist and footballer, died in 1971 and Jessie in 1995, and they are buried at the Cranbourne Cemetery.
 They had one daughter Dorothy.
 (3)

 July 1925 - Koo Wee Rup North receives a telephone service